 Report witnessing littering and illegal dumping from vehicles

-If you witness a person littering or illegally dumping waste from a vehicle, trailer or vessel, report it to the Department of Environment Heritage and Protection (DEHP) and complete a report form on their website.
+If you witness a person littering or illegally dumping waste from a vehicle, trailer or vessel, report it to the Department of Environment and Science (DES) by completing the Littering and Illegal Dumping Reporting Form on their website.

 Ensure you take note of the following in order to report the event:

-- The vehicle's registration number, make and colour
+- the vehicle or vessel's registration number, make and colour

-If you would like further information about litter and illegal dumping please visit the Department of Environment and Heritage Protection website.
+If you would like further information about litter and illegal dumping please visit the Department of Environment and Science website.